5afe/safe-core-protocol-specs/modules/README.md

 	ExternalContract->>Account: Check if signature is valid for the account (Call isValidSignature(bytes32,bytes)) Account->>SignatureValidatorManager: Call isSignatureValid(bytes32,bytes)
-    SignatureValidatorManager->>SignatureValidatorManager: Decode data and extract domain, typeHash, encodeData and payload SignatureValidatorManager->>SignatureValidatorManager: Check if Signature Validator contract is enabled for the domain SignatureValidatorManager->>RegistryContract: Check if Signature Validator contract is listed and not flagged RegistryContract-->>SignatureValidatorManager: Return result
+    SignatureValidatorManager->>SignatureValidatorManager: Decode data and extract domain, typeHash, encodeData and payload SignatureValidatorManager->>SignatureValidatorManager: Load Signature Validator for the domain SignatureValidatorManager->>RegistryContract: Check if Signature Validator contract is listed and not flagged RegistryContract-->>SignatureValidatorManager: Return result
     SignatureValidatorManager->>SignatureValidatorHooks: Execute preValidationHook(...) if enabled